 3 Ingredient Dog Treats Recipe

-When I realized that I could use up the assortment of flours that I had accumulated, I jumped right in with both paws feet.
-Additionally, this 3-Ingredient Peanut Butter Dog Treats recipe uses soft fruit like bananas or cooked apples, pears, carrots, or sweet potatoes, so I can put to good use any of these ingredients before they go bad, thereby really cutting back on food waste.
+This 3-Ingredient Peanut Butter Dog Treats recipe readily accommodates other soft fruit substitutions like bananas, cooked apples, pears, carrots, or sweet potatoes.
+I can put any of these ingredients to good use before they go bad, thereby really cutting back on food waste.

-I swear my sweet, sugar-faced girl really does prefer these 3-Ingredient Peanut Butter Dog Treats over the store-bought variety.
+My sweet, sugar-faced girl prefers these three-ingredient Peanut Butter Dog Treats over the store-bought variety.
 It’s not a coincidence that dogs readily take their medicine if tucked into a spoonful of peanuts; dogs love peanut butter.

 Flora says…”Just ensure that you avoid peanut butter with added sugar, xylitol, or salt; look for natural peanut butter.”
 Pups don’t need any of those additives!

-You’ll notice that this recipe calls for 3 simple ingredients; oats, peanut butter, and soft fruit or vegetables.
-I used some apples that were a little wrinkly and quickly cooked them in the microwave to make a quick applesauce.
-I didn’t peel the apples but did remove the cores and seeds.
+You’ll notice that this recipe calls for three simple ingredients: oats, peanut butter, and soft fruit or vegetables.
+I used some wrinkly apples and quickly cooked them in the microwave to make applesauce.
+I didn’t peel the apples but removed the cores and seeds.
+Apple seeds actually contain small amounts of cyanide!

-But as I noted above, you could easily substitute any soft fruit or vegetable with the exception of avocado, onions, mushrooms, garlic, rhubarb, grapes, and raisins which are harmful to dogs.
-Flora loves the peanut butter banana version of these dog treats
+But as I noted above, you could easily substitute any soft fruit or vegetable except avocado, onions, wild mushrooms, garlic, grapes, and raisins, which are harmful to dogs.
+Flora loves the peanut butter banana version of these dog treats.

 And feel free to substitute another grain for the oats.
 Check out this Pumpkin Dog Treats post’s list of acceptable grains for dog treats.